qibebt-bioinfo/parallel-meta/Parallel-meta.md

 	/home/data/sample3_pair1.fasta
 	/home/data/sample3_pair2.fasta
 	/home/data/sample4_pair1.fasta
 	/home/data/sample4_pair2.fasta

 **Integrated sequences:** In addition, Parallel-META 3 also supports integrated Fasta/Fastq with barcode or group information (Mothur format) or in QIIME format.
 The integrated sequences should be split by PM-split-seq before the analysis starts, and PM-split-seq can also automatically make the sequence list for all samples.

 The barcode file format:

 	ATTCGT Sample1
 	AGCGTC Sample2
 	……
 	CGTGAC SampleN

 The group file format:

 	Seq_Id_1 Sample1
 	Seq_Id_2 Sample2
 	……
 	Seq_Id_N SampleN

 ## Meta-data format (usually for –m)

 In the meta-data file, each row represents one sample and each column represents one feature.
 Input samples should have the same order in meta-data file and sample list file.
 Sample IDs should not be started with number and symbol ‘#’, and should not contain space symbol (‘ ’), backslash symbol (‘/’) and table symbol (‘\t’).

 Example:

 	SampleID	Habitat		Sex	Host
 	Sample1		Palm		M	H1
 	Sample2	Oral		F	H2
 	Sample3	Gut		M	H1
 	Sample4	Gut		F	H3

 ## Single sample profile list format (usually for –l)

 In the single sample profile list, each row represents one sample, with sample ID and path to its profiling result by PM-parallel-meta.

 Example:

 	Sample1	/home/data/results1/classification.txt
 	Sample2	/home/data/results2/classification.txt
 	Sample3	/home/data/results3/classification.txt

 The path could be either absolute path or relative path.
 For relative path, the prefix can be assigned by parameter –p.

 ## Abundance table (OTU table) format (usually for –T)

 In the abundance table, each row represents one sample, and each column represents the absolute sequence count (*.Count) or the relative abundance (*.Abd) of a sample on one community feature (eg. OTU or taxa).

 Example:

 	SampleID	OTU_1	OTU_2	OTU_3
 	Sample1		3	9	0
 	Sample2		5	10	0
 	Sample3		6	5	0
 	Sample4		0	2	8

 The OTU table can be generated by PM-select-taxa from the profiling results of PM-parallel-meta:

 	PM-select-taxa –l list.txt –o taxa.txt –L 7

 and the output taxa.OTU.Count is the OTU table with sequence count information.
 By OTU table, abundance tables on other taxonomy levels can be generated by PM-select-taxa (eg. Genus level):

 	PM-select-taxa –T taxa.OTU.Count –o taxa.txt –L 6

 # Results

 After using PM-pipeline, you might get the following folders/files in the output directory.
 In each directory, files/tables/figures are named with prefix “taxa” are taxonomy results, as well as “func” are metabolic functional results.
 From 3.5.3 PM-pipeline provides an index page for results browsing.

 ## index.html (web page)

 This is the index page to browse for results browsing.
 Users can open it by a webpage browser and view the detailed results by hyperlink s.
 Please notice that

 a. the “index.html” only works in the output directory;

 b.
 JavaScript, SVG, HTML5 and PDF should be supported by the browser;

 c.
 Links may not available with customized parameters.
 See "More results" for all available results.

+## Sample_Views (dir)

+This directory contains the visualized sample view (taxonomy.html, JavaScript, SVG and HTML5 should be supported) in interactive pie charts across multiple samples.

+## Abundance_Tables (dir)

+This directory contains the relative abundance tables (*.Abd), absolute sequence count tables (*.Count), and bar charts (*Abd.pdf) of multiple samples on different taxonomical and functional levels.

+## Distance_Matrix (dir)

+This directory contains the pair-wised distance matrix (*.dist) of all input samples and unsupervised clustering results (*.dist.clusters.pdf and *.dist.heatmap.pdf) based on OTUs and KO profiles of multiple samples.
+Distances are computed based on Metastorms algorithm [Su, et al., Bioinformatics, 2012].

+## Clustering (dir)

+This directory contains the supervised clustering results based on PCA (*.pca.pdf) and PCoA (*.pcoa.pdf).

+## Alpha_Diversity (dir)

+This directory contains the multivariate statistical analysis results (*.Alpha_diversity_Boxplot.pdf and *.Alpha_diversity_Index.txt) and rarefaction curve (refer to section 5.6 for details) of alpha diversity.
+P-values are estimated by rank-sum tests.

+## Beta_Diversity (dir)

+This directory contains the multivariate statistical analysis results (*.Beta_diversity_Boxplot.pdf and *.taxa.dist.Beta_diversity_Values.txt) of beta diversity.
+P-values are estimated by Adonis/Permanova tests.

+## Markers (dir)

+This directory contains the biomarker organisms (*.sig.boxplot.pdf and *.sig.meanTests.xls) and their Random Forest scores (*.RFimportance.pdf and *.
+RFimportance.txt) among different groups.

+## Network (dir)

+This directory contains the microbial interaction network (*.network.pdf) based on different taxonomical and functional levels.

+## Single_Sample (dir)

+In this directory, each sub folder is the detailed information of an individual sample named by the sample ID.
+In the sub directories there may be

+a. classification.txt (plain-text file): The OTUs and taxonomy information of this sample (new version, compatible with 3.4.2 or later).

+b. classification_detail.txt (plain-text file): The detailed sequence mapping, OTUs and taxonomy information of this sample (compatible with 3.4.1 or lower).

+c. functions.txt (plain-text file): The predicted KO function information of this sample.

+d. taxonomy.html (HTML webpage): The visualized sample view in interactive pie chart of this sample.

+e. meta.rna (fasta sequences): The extracted 16S/18S rRNA fragment, if the input is metageomic shotgun sequences (see PM-pipeline).

+f.
+Analysis_Report.txt (plain-text file): The analysis report including parameters configuration and analysis information statistics.

+## Single_Sample.List (dir)

+This directory contains the profiling results path list (named as taxa.list, see Single sample profile list) of all samples.
+Each list has 2 columns: the first column is the samples’ ID and the second column is the path of the profiling result.

+## Logs (plain-text file)

+a.
+Analysis_Report.txt: The analysis report including parameters configuration and analysis information statistics.

+## Network (dir)

+This directory contains the microbial interaction network (*.network.pdf) based on different taxonomical and functional levels.

+## Single_Sample (dir)

+In this directory, each sub folder is the detailed information of an individual sample named by the sample ID.
+In the sub directories there may be

+a. classification.txt (plain-text file): The OTUs and taxonomy information of this sample (new version, compatible with 3.4.2 or later).

+b. classification_detail.txt (plain-text file): The detailed sequence mapping, OTUs and taxonomy information of this sample (compatible with 3.4.1 or lower).

+c. functions.txt (plain-text file): The predicted KO function information of this sample.

+d. taxonomy.html (HTML webpage): The visualized sample view in interactive pie chart of this sample.

+e. meta.rna (fasta sequences): The extracted 16S/18S rRNA fragment, if the input is metageomic shotgun sequences (see PM-pipeline).

+f.
+Analysis_Report.txt (plain-text file): The analysis report including parameters configuration and analysis information statistics.

+## Single_Sample.List (dir)

+This directory contains the profiling results path list (named as taxa.list, see Single sample profile list) of all samples.
+Each list has 2 columns: the first column is the samples’ ID and the second column is the path of the profiling result.

+## Logs (plain-text file)

+a.
+Analysis_Report.txt: The analysis report including parameters configuration and analysis information statistics.

+b. scripts.sh: The detailed scripts of each analysis step.

+c. error.log: The warning and error messages.

+# Contact

+Any problem please contact Parallel-META development team

+	Mr. JING Gongchao E-mail: jinggc@qibebt.ac.cn